daniel-p-green/alain-ai-learning-platform/README.md

 ## Features

-- Gallery with search, filters, thumbnails
+- Generate lessons from HF links or pasted text
-- Upload drafts, Request Publish, and admin moderation
+- Active learning: steps with quick checks and assessments
-- Notebook viewer + editor (Monaco + Markdown), drag‑reorder, metadata
+- Export to Colab/Jupyter; copy cURL and inspect requests
-- Client‑side runners: Python (Pyodide), JS/TS (Worker)
+- Works hosted and local (OpenAI‑compatible, e.g., Ollama/LM Studio)
-- Export to ALAIN JSON and open a GitHub PR
+- Client‑side runners for Python (Pyodide) and JS/TS (Worker)
-- Optional caching with Upstash to reduce GitHub reads
+- Tutorials gallery and read‑only notebook viewer

 ---